 A diploma/Bachelor’s degree in one of the relevant healthcare professions is a mandatory requirement for the admission.

-Module 4: Applied professional methodology
+• Applied professional methodology

-Module 5: Theory of human motivation at work
+• Theory of motivation at work

 Students will be supported during the entire Second-level short specialisation degree.
 Attendees will be able to participate in a series of interesting events, such as conferences, seminars, workshops, held by national and international experts, as well as meetings organized with other Second-level short specialisation degree on common topics.